 For people who abuse more than one substance at a time, detox is usually recommended.
 During detox, patients are monitored for withdrawal side effects.
 Doctors are able to taper patients off prescription drugs safely and can also give them medications to lessen the severity of withdrawal symptoms.
 Once the abused substances have worked their way out of their system, patients can attend either an inpatient or outpatient rehab center.

 Inpatient rehab is a more intense treatment method, where patients live on-site for a set period of time.
 It can be weeks or months, depending on many different factors, such as the severity of addiction and if the person has adequate support to stay in inpatient rehab.
 Outpatient rehab requires a patient to check into the facility for treatment at certain times during the week.

 During outpatient or inpatient rehab, patients are given access to trained therapists and counselors, support staff, social workers, and doctors.
 A team of medical professionals is put in place to assist patients with all aspects of their treatment.
 Treatment plans are tailored to each patient.
 Patients may receive CBT, DBT, or a combination of group or family therapy while attending rehab.

 After a person has completed either inpatient or outpatient rehab, it is critical that they continue to receive ongoing aftercare and treatment.
 Addiction is a lifelong illness that requires ongoing care.
 Although there is no cure for addiction, it can be managed successfully, and people with the illness can live healthy, sober lives.
 Aftercare programs can help patients avoid a relapse or receive swift attention and care if a relapse does occur.

-If you or a loved one are struggling with a prescription medication and alcohol addiction problem, Zinnia Healing can help.
+If you or a loved one are struggling with a prescription medication and alcohol addiction problem, Zinnia Health can help.
 Reach out to a trained drug abuse counselor today and get the help you need.